YASHWANTgs/pcap-threat-hunting-trickbot/README.md

 - IP extraction

----

-> This was a short but practical blue-team project focused on extracting actionable insights from PCAP data—an essential skill for modern SOC and threat intel roles.
+This was a short but practical blue-team project which focuses on extracting PCAP data—an essential skill for modern SOC and threat intel roles.